 She'd given him several aspirin, saying she wasn't sure of their strength, and he'd slept on the couch.

-He dreamt he was climbing the stairs to the apartment in Boston, panicked that the door had locked behind him when he'd gone out.
+He dreamt he was climbing the stairs to the apartment in Boston, panicked the door had locked behind him when he'd gone out.
 He patted his pockets, knowing he'd left the keys in his pants, and they were there and they weren't there.